Stock-Tracker/people-also-bought/README.md

 bash deploy.sh $instance $pathToPEM 1
 ```

 - Enter yes at the prompt.
-This process may take a little while (90s or so)

 - The app is now running on the instance in a container at port 4550.
 The mongo database is available in its own container at port 1100.